ProJensen/Microsoft-365-Lab/Lab05-Conditional-Access-Concepts/README.md

 - Device-based access control helps reduce the risk of access from unmanaged or untrusted devices
 - Conditional Access policies should be tested with a limited user scope before wider rollout
 - Administrator accounts should be excluded from initial testing to avoid accidental lockout
-- Device compliance requirements should align with organizational device management policies
+- Requiring a compliant device is most effective when supported by device registration, enrollment, and compliance policies
 - Access controls should balance security needs with operational usability

 ## Common Issues and Troubleshooting